 Optional Practical Training for F1 Students

-An F1 student may apply to the U.S. Citizenship and Immigration Services (USCIS) for authorization to be employed in practical training directly related to their major.
+Optional Practical Training (OPT) is defined in the Federal Regulations as temporary employment directl related to a student's feild of study.
+During OPT, a student remains in F-1 status.
+The end result of the OPT request process is an Employment Authorization Document (EAD) issued by the United States Citizenship and Immigrations Services (USCIS).
 Students typically graduate and then seek employment to "practice" what they have learned in their degree program.
 In addition to being directly related to their major, the OPT must be comparable to the level of the degree earned.
 For example, if a student earned a bachelor's degree the type of employment may be an entry-level position that may not have a high pay level.
 A student who completes a master's degree may expect to earn a higher pay level than the bachelor degree holder, and would likely be in a position that has more responsibility and authority.

 Anticipated employment must be in the United States